adrianeyre/database-tech-test/README.md

 As a user
 So that I can retrieve a variable
 I want a json object to be returned

+As a user
+So that I can reset the data
+I want to reset all variables

+As a user
+So that I can view all variable
+I want to display all variables
 ```

 ## <a name="GEMS">Gems Used</a>